durgamahesh16/artemisia/docs/components/postgres.md

 #### Field Description:

- * dsn = either a name of the dsn or a config-object with username/password and other credentials
+ * dsn: either a name of the dsn or a config-object with username/password and other credentials
- * sql = select query to be run
+ * sql: select query to be run
- * sqlfile = the file containing the query
+ * sqlfile: the file containing the query